 Best time to Visit the Museum

-The Museum Opens for 9:30 am and closes by 3:30 pm.
+National Museum Opens at 9:30 am and closes by 3:30 pm.
 The museum runs from Mondays to Saturdays but doesn’t open on Sundays.
-The best time for Tourists to visit is off Peak period where between 10 am and 12 noon.
+The best time for Tourists to visit is the off Peak period between 10 am and 12 noon.

 Location of the National Museum